How to Hire a Manager: 10 Tips You Should Follow

 In truth, many managerial skills can be learned quickly on the job, and not every excellent applicant will have years of experience.
 What’s more, by focusing on structured minimum qualifications, there’s a greater chance that you’ll miss the unique skills and attributes that make a candidate the perfect fit for the role and your corporate culture.

 If you’re concerned that this approach might lead to lower-quality applicants, don’t fear.
 You can still evaluate talent based on who you think will excel in the position; you won’t miss out on hiring a good manager simply because they don’t meet a minimum qualification.

 4. Promote Your Current Talent to a Managerial Role

 Depending on the role you’re trying to fill—and the size of your company—it may be unnecessary to look outside your current staff when searching for ideal candidates.
 Promoting from within has many benefits to both your current employees and your bottom line.

-By promoting a current employee into a management position, you demonstrate to other team members that there’s growth potential within the organization and that you value hard work.
+By promoting a current employee to a management position, you demonstrate to other team members that there’s growth potential within the organization and that you value hard work.
 What’s more, by moving someone into a management role—rather than hiring someone from the outside—you can reduce or eliminate the expense that comes with hiring and onboarding someone new.